jsalazaruh/rico-math/README.md

 # rico-math
-Math game focused on enhancing simple arithmetic operations.
+Math game focused on enhancing speed of arithmetics.